Five Emerging Careers in Healthcare Administration (2023)

-Customized to meet the needs of a specific population, onsite clinics can range in their scope of service, including acute care, primary care, general wellness services, and everything in between.
-The need for healthcare administrators is doubly important in an onsite clinic because they are responsible for the seamless implementation of a medical facility within the walls of a non-medical environment.
+Customized to meet the needs of a very specific population, on-site clinics can range in scope of services, from acute care to primary care to general wellness services and everything in between.
+But the need for healthcare administrators is doubly important in an on-site clinic, where one must stand up a medical facility within the walls of a non-medical environment.

-- Instituting a culture of health and wellness in the workplace
+- Instituting a culture of health and wellness within the employee community

 - Coordinating with company directors to procure and distribute clinical resources

-- Squaring a clinic’s offerings with the parent company’s health plans
+- Squaring a clinic’s care offerings with the parent company’s health plans

-According to the Bureau of Labor Statistics, the average salary or medical and health services managers is $98,350 per year.
-The bare minimum for entry-level positions is a bachelor’s degree in a related field, but the trend for healthcare administrators is pushing for master’s level education either through an MHA or a master of business administration (MBA) with a healthcare focus.
+According to the Bureau of Labor Statistics (May 2021), the average salary for medical and health services managers was $119,840 per year.
+The bare minimum for entry-level positions is a bachelor’s degree in a related field, but the trend for healthcare administrators is pushing for master’s level education, either through an MHA or an MBA with a healthcare focus.

-Professional resources include the National Association of Worksite Health Centers (NAWHC), the Healthcare Administrators Association (HCAA) and the American Association of Healthcare Administrative Management (AAHAM).
-The later offers certifications in compliance and revenue cycle specialties.
-Also, the American Hospital Association (AHA) also offers a healthcare facility management certification.
+Professional resources include the National Association of Worksite Health Centers (NAWHC), the Health Care Administrators Association (HCAA), and the American Association of Healthcare Administrative Management (AAHAM), the latter of which offers certification in compliance and revenue cycle specialties.
+Additionally, the American Hospital Association (AHA) offers certification as a healthcare facility manager (CHFM).

 Healthcare consultants shepherd medical facilities, pharmaceutical companies, and insurance companies through transitions and updates to their practices.
-While their exact roles and responsibilities vary based on their clients, it is largely up to a consultant to determine what a client needs and come up with solutions.
-A consultant may specialize in a specific subcategory, such as IT or finance, but they will almost certainly work with a variety of clients throughout their career.
+While their exact roles and responsibilities will vary based upon the client they are contracted with, it is largely up to a consultant to determine what a client needs, and thereby come up with what needs to be done to improve it.
+A consultant may specialize in a specific subcategory, such as IT or finance, but they will almost certainly work with a wide variety of clients in the course of their career.